bodibileg/weather/README.md

 ## Usage
 - Enter Zipcode: Enter the location zipcode for which you want to check the weather.
 - Current Location Weather: Instantly view the current weather and the forecast for the specified location.

+I would like to express my gratitude to the following creator -Icons designed by [Bas Milius](https://bas.dev/about) from [Meteocons](https://bas.dev/work/meteocons)